raphael-blanchard/website-dev/datasets.md

 ## Contact us

-If you have any issues on the SLAM challenge, please post issues on this [github website](https://github.com/water-horse/ICCV2023_SLAM_Challenge.git).
+If you have any question or see anything wrong, please do not hesitate to post issues on this [github website](https://github.com/water-horse/ICCV2023_SLAM_Challenge.git).
+We would love to hear from your feedback!
+Every post will be responded with no spared effort within 36 hours.

 ## Citation